-4.2 CEASEFIRE POLITICAL COMMISSION (CPC)
+CEASEFIRE POLITICAL COMMISSION (CPC)

-- 187. Fighting broke out between SPLA and SAF JIUs elements in Malakal on 24-26 February, following the return of Major General Gabriel Tang to the town on 23 February whose presence in the area increased tension due to his involvement in the earlier Malakal incident of November 2006.
+- 206. Fighting broke out between SPLA and SAF JIUs elements in Malakal on 24-26 February, following the return of Major General Gabriel Tang to the town on 23 February whose presence in the area increased tension due to his involvement in the earlier Malakal incident of November 2006.
 Around 57 people including civilians were reported killed in the clashes.
 The CJMC held two emergency sessions on 23 and 26 February in Khartoum and Malakal respectively and agreed on a number of decisions to de-escalate the situation.
 The implementation of these decisions together with those of the GNU-GoSS High level committee led by GoSS Vice President Machar which was sent to Malakal succeeded in stabilization of the security situation.
 By the end of the month the security situation was stable but tense.
-(02/09) - 188.
+(02/09) - 207.
 The Ceasefire Political Commission (CPC) is mandated to supervise, monitor and oversee the implementation of the permanent ceasefire and security arrangements implementation modalities.
 It reports directly to the Presidency.
 The CPC is expected to settle deadlocks referred to it by the Ceasefire Joint Military Committee (CJMC) and provide disciplinary measures for violations.
 It can propose amendments to the ceasefire arrangements and refer any deadlocks over implementation to the Presidency.
 The chairmanship of the CPC is to be rotated between the parties.
-In addition to the Parties themselves, membership of the CPC includes the UN SRSG or his deputy, IGAD and the IGAD Partner's Forum. - 189.
-The CPC was established on 27 August 2005 by presidential decree and its membership announced on 1 November 2005.
-It convened its first meeting on 23 February 2006.
-The CPC meets routinely on the last Thursday of the month, but the rules of procedure allow both the Parties and the UN to call an ad hoc meeting of the CPC.
-The CPC continues to meet regularly.
-However, its performance as a body for resolution of disputes over ceasefire issues has been uneven.
-Issues referred up from the CJMC have frequently become deadlocked at the CPC level.
+In addition to the Parties themselves, membership of the CPC includes the UN SRSG or his deputy, IGAD and the IGAD Partner's Forum.